 To select IDO, hold the SetA button, apply power, and release the button when the blink pattern appears.
 To select ID1, hold the SetB button and apply power.
-To select ID2, hold the SetC button and apply power.
-To select ID3 (the public ID, not private), hold SetD and apply power.
+To select ID3 (the public, not private, ID), hold both SetA and SetB and apply power.
+NOTE: On 3-button devices, ID2 can only be selected with RC4 Commander software.